The Friendly Invasion of Hethel

 The Friendly Invasion

 Hethel airfield was built for the 389th Heavy Bombardment Group 2nd Air Division of the American Airforce.
 Today, all that remains of Station 114 (Hethel's designation) is the building that served as the gym and the chapel, the control tower, plus a few chimneys of accommodation units and some air raid shelters and blast walls.
 Today the gym and chapel, along with some Nissen huts, house an exhibition that is open one Sunday a month in the summer.
-There is a map of the airfield and information on some of the personnel and aircraft at the American Air Museum website.
+There is a map of the airfield and information on some of the personnel and aircraft at the American Air Museum website, and more at the 2nd Air Division Memorial Library digital archive.

 (Below) Operations Map preserved on the wall of what is now the 389th Museum